 Epilepsy Fellowship/Clinical Neurophysiology Fellowship

-Interested trainees may elect to do a second year of Advanced Epilepsy training for additional experience with surgical techniques and neuromodulation, or mentored research in our basic science or clinical areas, and are provided with opportunities of attending a formal course on medical education.
+We offer a second year in Advanced Epilepsy training (non-ACGME accredited) for additional experience with surgical techniques and neuromodulation (RNS, DBS), or mentored research in our basic science or clinical areas.
+The second-year trainees are provided with opportunities of attending a formal course on medical education.
+The structure of the second-year fellow’s curriculum is uniquely flexible and tailored to their needs and professional goals.

 The University of Michigan epilepsy clinic is a tertiary referral center, commonly drawing patients from the metropolitan Detroit area, the state of Michigan, Ohio, Indiana, and a few other out-of-state areas.
 Our inpatient, long-term video monitoring services care for about 1,500 adult and 1,500 pediatric patients yearly, with diagnoses including pre-surgical evaluation, intensive care monitoring, treatment of status epilepticus, and diagnosis of non-epileptic paroxysmal disorders.
 The primary responsibility for fellows on the adult and pediatric services is reading the EEG studies and multidisciplinary communication of these results.
 There is an adult and pediatric epilepsy consultation service where our fellows can assist more directly with management of complex cases.
-Rotations are tailored to the needs and interests of each fellow; for instance, the pediatric epilepsy fellows have predominantly pediatric rotations.
-Fellows have no in house call, but do rotate through EEG reading call at home.
+Rotations can be tailored to the needs and interests of each fellow.
 We are putting a great effort into managing the workload with careful attention to fellow feedback and satisfaction.
 Fellows are directly involved in decisions about how best to accomplish their work and have a monthly fellow education conference to discuss the customization of their education, call schedule, and any challenges that may arise.
 Creating a good work-life balance for our trainees is a continuous process and one of the programs’ priorities.

 Current Trainees

-Our fellows rotate through both pediatric and adult clinics and pediatric and adult inpatient epilepsy monitoring.
-We have a weekly pre-surgical multidisciplinary conference in which fellows present surgical cases.
-All fellows are given the opportunity to rotate through training in intraoperative monitoring (IOM) as we are proud of having an accredited IOM program.
-Electives in psychological management, speech and language evaluation, and mapping, neuroimaging in epilepsy, source modeling, and quantitative analysis of EEG are available.
-There is also the opportunity to participate in funded basic science research in several areas.
+Our fellows rotate through both pediatric and adult epilepsy clinic, inpatient epilepsy monitoring service and neuromodulation clinic.
+Fellows are given the opportunity to rotate through training in intraoperative monitoring (IOM) as we are proud of having an accredited IOM program.
+Electives in neuropsychology, speech and language evaluation, and functional mapping, neuroimaging in epilepsy, source modeling, and quantitative EEG analysis are available.
+There is also the opportunity to participate in funded basic science research.

-•Over 2,500 EEG studies yearly in adult and pediatrics
+• Over 2,500 routine EEG studies yearly in adult and pediatrics

-•Over 3000 long-term monitoring studies with adult and pediatrics combined
+• Over 3,000 long-term EEG monitoring studies with adult and pediatrics combined

 We participate in the National Residency Matching Program and only accept the following required application materials via the Electronic Residency Application Service (ERAS).